williamhullender/azure-network-protocols/README.md

 </p>
 <br />

-Now we can look at RDP traffic.
+Now we can look at RDP (Remote Desktop Protocol) traffic.
 In Wireshark filter for "tcp.port == 3389"

 </p>
 <br />